 Add custom HTTP response header in IIS 7.0

-To add a custom HTTP response header at the web site level in IIS 7.0 on a computer that is running Windows Server 2008, follow these steps:
+To add a custom HTTP response header at the web site level in IIS 7.0 on a Windows Server 2008 computer, follow these steps:

 - Select Start, select Administrative Tools, and then select Internet Information Services (IIS) Manager.

 - In the connections pane, expand the node for the server, and then expand Sites.